 By early 1958, even a half-hour Mickey Mouse Club was too much.
 Despite the recent construction of a fourth sound stage, the studio was hard put to be hosting three television shows, and doing live-action films.
 The backlot needed to be shared between Zorro and two films: Darby O' Gill and the Little People (first half of 1958) and The Shaggy Dog (second half).
 Zorro also needed one of the sound stages (2), as did the Darby film (4), and The Shaggy Dog (3).
 This meant Disneyland would have had to share stage 1 with The Mickey Mouse Club, now perceived as a bottleneck, and an highly unprofitable one at that.

 By May 1958 the decision had been made... new production for The Mickey Mouse Club would halt.
-The final scenes filmed, according to Annette's much later recounting, were happy reaction shots to an unspecified performance (see below).
+The final scenes filmed, according to Annette's much later recounting, were happy reaction shots to an unspecified performance.
+Whether this episode made it on the air is unknown.
 Annette, Cubby, and Karen were offered option renewals, but the latter two declined.
 The remaining Mouseketeers had their options dropped, though a year later six would return for a tour of Australia.